-Not all farming injuries are fatal and those which are not can often be caused through slipping and falling; falling objects; falls from a height ; machinery accidents and accidents caused by animals.
-There is also a chance that farm workers can be exposed to heat; cold and high humidity; machinery and equipment can also causes vibration related conditions.
+Not all farming injuries are fatal and those which are not can often be caused by slipping and falling; falling objects; falls from a height; machinery accidents and accidents caused by animals.
+There is also a chance that farm workers can be exposed to heat; cold and high humidity; machinery and equipment can also cause vibration-related conditions.

 The incidence of musculoskeletal injuries caused by working on a farm is three times higher than the national average for all other industries; there are two times as many people who suffer from asthma than other sectors and there are approximately 20,000 people who have experienced some form of zoonoses (a disease which is passed from animal to human).

 Although it is not considered to be one of the most hazardous jobs, working as a police officer does come with a certain amount of risk.
 Physical assaults are one such risk.
-Police men and women often work in situations where there is a possibility of being physically assaulted because of the nature of work they do.
+Policemen and women often work in situations where there is a possibility of being physically assaulted because of the nature of the work they do.

 Some believe that criminals are more inclined to use force than they have done in recent years and there have been some high profile incidents where police officers have been shot dead.
 Changes to licensing laws have also raised the question of risks to police officers in charge of policing town centres at weekends with reports of more alcohol-related incidents which have resulted in police officers becoming injured.